Analytical modelling of wind-turbine wake turbulence in neutral atmospheric boundary layers: A simplified tke TKE transport equation

-Before making further assumptions and simplifications to develop a fully closed analytical model, we evaluate the performance of the simplified \gls{tke} equation \eqref{eq:simplifiedPDE} against the \gls{les} data.
+Before making further assumptions and simplifications to develop a fully closed analytical model, we evaluate the performance of the simplified \gls{tke} equation \eqref{eq:simplifiedPDE} against the \gls{les} data. \tr{This approach will be referred to as the $k-(\tau)$ model, $k$ referring to the resolved~\gls{tke} and the parentheses indicating the analytically prescribed closure variable}.
 Our aim here is solely to test the validity of the assumptions made in this section for deriving the simplified \gls{tke} equation, rather than to construct a complete model.
-Therefore, we use the LES data to estimate the velocity distribution, mixing length, and the linear fit of the dissipation time scale introduced in figure~\ref{fig:TauC_Evo} as inputs, and determine the wake-added \gls{tke} as the output.
-The advection term of the simplified \gls{pde} is discretized using a forward finite difference scheme, while the radial derivatives of velocity and wake-added \gls{tke} are computed using a central finite difference scheme.
-The wake-added \gls{tke} is initialized to zero at $x = 0$.
+Therefore, the LES data provide the velocity distribution and inflow eddy viscosity, while equation~\eqref{eq:practicalTau} provides a linear fit of the dissipation time scale; all quantities are then used in equation~\eqref{eq:simplifiedPDE} to compute the wake-added \gls{tke}.
+The advection term of the simplified \gls{pde} is discretized using a forward finite difference scheme, while the radial derivatives of velocity and wake-added \gls{tke} are computed using a central finite difference scheme. \tr{The wake-added \gls{tke} is initialised to zero at $x = 0$, and the second-order derivatives at the $y-$ and $z-$boundaries are estimated using a one-sided first-order scheme.}